What are the obligations of employers under Dutch employment law?

 Additionally, employers must respect employee requests for flexible scheduling arrangements if it is possible within the scope of operational requirements and is beneficial to both parties.
 Flexible scheduling may involve changing start times, end times, or total time worked on each shift but cannot result in fewer than minimum wage statutory entitlements being paid out.
 In this regard, employers should always take into account collective bargaining agreements which may require additional safeguards when considering requests from workers for more flexibility in terms of work schedules.

 In order to remain compliant with Dutch law, employers must therefore pay close attention to their organizational policies regarding working hours and flexible scheduling arrangements.
-They should strive to adhere strictly to applicable legal requirements while ensuring that individual workers’ rights are respected whenever possible.
+They should strive to adhere strictly to applicable legal requirements while respecting individual workers’ rights whenever possible.
 Acknowledging these responsibilities will help protect companies from potential liabilities stemming from noncompliance issues relating to employment matters under Dutch law.

 Compliance with other applicable laws in the Netherlands